C++ Core Guidelines: Accessing Objects in a Hierarchy

 }

-The first and the second slice cause that only the B part of D is copied.
+The first and the second slice cause only the B part of D to be copied.

 Do you want to know more about slicing?
 C.67: A base class should suppress copying, and provide a virtual clone instead if “copying” is desired talks about this issue.

 The three next rules are about dynamic_cast.
-Before I write about the dynamic_cast let me emphasise, casts including dynamic_cast are used way too often.
-The job of the dynamic_cast is it to "Safely converts pointers and references to classes up, down, and sideways along the inheritance hierarchy." (http://en.cppreference.com/w/cpp/language/dynamic_cast)
+Before I write about the dynamic_cast let me emphasise, casts, including dynamic_cast are used way too often.
+The job of the dynamic_cast is to “Safely converts pointers and references to classes up, down, and sideways along the inheritance hierarchy.” (http://en.cppreference.com/w/cpp/language/dynamic_cast)

 C.146: Use dynamic_cast where class hierarchy navigation is unavoidable